hphelion/documentation/CarrierGrade/AdminGuideNew/HostManagement/carrier-grade-admin-wr-host-management-inventory-detail-memory.md

 3. Click the **Hosts** tab.

-4. [Lock the host](/helion/openstack/carrier/admin/host/management/inventory/lock/) to make changes.
-Click **More** then select **Lock Host**.

-	Wait for the host to be reported as Locked.

-5. In the Host Name column, click the name of the locked host to open the **Inventory Detail** page for that host.
+4. In the **Host Name** column, click the name of the locked host to open the **Inventory Detail** page for that host.

-6. Click the **Processor** tab.
+5. Click the **Memory** tab, then click **Update Hugepage Memory**.

+6. Use the **Update Hugepage Memory** screen to set the desired huge pages for each NUMA node.

+	For each available NUMA node, two fields are supplied:

+		# of VM 2M Hugepages Node n

+	The number of 2MiB pages to reserve for VM use on the NUMA Node.
+If no 2MiB pages are required, type 0.

+		# of VM 1G Hugepages Node n

+	The number of 1GiB pages to reserve for VM use on the NUMA Node.
+If no 1GiB pages are required, type 0.

-7. Click the **Edit CPU Assignments** button.
+7. Click Save.

-	This button is available only when the host is in the locked state.

-	Clicking this button displays the **Edit CPU Assignments** window, where the current CPU assignment can be changed.

-## Designating Shared Physical CPUs on a Compute Host {shared}

-You can designate one shared physical CPU per physical processor on a compute host to run low-load or non-realtime tasks for multiple VMs, freeing other cores on the host for dedicated high-load tasks.
-You can use the web administration interface or the CLI to set up shared physical CPUs.

-To designate shared CPUs:
+	If there are insufficient resources to support the requested number of huge pages, a message appears.
+Review your calculations and submit a revised request.

+6. [Unlock the host](/helion/openstack/carrier/admin/host/management/inventory/lock/) and wait for it to be reported as `Available`.

+You can edit the huge page attributes for a NUMA node from the CLI.

+1. Lock the affected host.

+		system host-lock hostname

+2. Use the following command to set the huge page attributes.

+		system host-hugepage-update <hostname> processor -2M <2Mpages> -1G <1Gpages>

+	where

+	* `hostname` - the hostname or id of the compute node processor is the NUMA node of the compute node (0 or 1)
+	* `2Mpages` - if the optional -2M argument is included, the number of 2MiB huge pages to make available (if none, use 0).
+	* `1Gpages` - if the optional -1G argument is included number of 1GiB huge pages to make available (if none, use 0).

+	For example, to allocate four 2 MiB huge pages for use by VMs on NUMA node 1 of compute node compute-0 :

+		system host-hugepage-update compute-0 1 -2M 4

+3. Unlock the host.

+		system host-unlock hostname

+4. Wait for the host to be reported as available.

+		system host-list hostname

+## Creating and Using Memory Profiles {#memory}

+You can optionally save the huge pages configuration for a host as a profile, and apply the profile to other hosts.

+For more information about huge page configurations, see [Huge Page Provisioning]{#huge}.

+To create memory profiles:

 1. [Launch the HP Helion OpenStack Horizon Dashboard](/helion/openstack/carrier/dashboard/login/).